 Have enrolled or intend to enrol in an approved education course.

-Explanation: This means ANY approved course in the Ministerial Determination of Education Institutions and Courses as well as any additional courses approved under ABSTUDY,
+Explanation: This means ANY approved course in the Student Assistance (Education Institutions and Courses) Determination 2019 as well as any additional courses approved under ABSTUDY,

 Be receiving ONE of the following payments and were receiving the same payment immediately before commencing the course of education:

 3.3.1 PA - Qualification & Payability

 Note 1: Recipients who were undertaking a course while receiving PP and who subsequently transfer to JSP may be eligible to receive EdEP despite having commenced their course prior to being granted JSP - see below in Qualification rules for principal carers receiving JSP.

 Note 2: Recipients who were undertaking a course while receiving WP and who transfer to JSP on 20 March 2020 can continue to receive EdEP for the duration of the course they were undertaking prior to transferring to JSP, providing they continue to receive JSP - see below in People transferring from WP to JSP on 20 March 2020.

 If JSP, PA, WA or PPP, must have been continuously receiving income support payments for at least 12 months, AND